- Where can I buy Spark R&D Gear?

 If you are having a hard time sliding your bindings on the board check to make sure that the rubber gaskets are installed underneath your pucks.
 If not, install the gaskets right now!
 If your pucks are brand new, the fit might feel tight but will break in after just a couple of times changing over.
 If it feels like your bindings are jamming, check your puck alignment and make adjustments as necessary.
 This Board Set-up Quick Start Guide may help with fine tuning.

 Yes!
-Check out our the Kits and Spare Parts section of our online store.
-If you can’t find what you’re looking for in our online store contact us at firstname.lastname@example.org and we’ll get you squared away.
+Check out the Kits and Spare Parts section of our online store.
+If you can’t find what you’re looking for in our online store, use the General Form on our Contact page and we’ll get you squared away.

 If you have a forward angle on your rear binding, you may not be able to secure the pin in ride mode due to interference with the heel rest.
 If this happens, just slide the pin in from the opposite binding side.
 You may need to re-adjust the leash length by loosening the toe buckle screw.
 Alternatively, you may want to attach the pin on the other side of the binding.